Football Northern Territory

 Football Northern Territory (FNT) is the state governing body for soccer in the Northern Territory, Australia.
 It is affiliated with Football Australia, the national governing body.
-The Territory is also separated into three zones – Northern, Central and FICA (Southern) – which have their own zone councils which administer leagues locally running their own league and cup competitions.
+The Territory is also separated into three zones – Northern, Central and FICA (Southern) – which have their own zone councils which locally administer their own league and cup competitions.

 There is currently no overall champion – the regional winners in 2016 were Hellenic Athletic Club (Northern Zone) and Celtic (FICA).

 The federation conducts the territory-wide Sport Minister's Cup, which doubles as qualification for the national FFA Cup.